White Pine Trees for Sale in Michigan – Local Growers & Prices

 Growth patterns and climate adaptability

 Michigan evergreen trees must cope with our harsh winters and wet summers.
-White pines grow quickly, adding 2 to 3 feet per year when young.
+In Michigan’s sandy, glacial-fluvial soils, white pines can grow relatively rapidly with minimal competition, adding about 60-90 cm per year when young (10-20 years old).
+However, this growth rate is typical primarily for plantations on average-quality soils and slows to less than 30 cm per year at maturity (after 55 years).
 Norway spruce trees grow more slowly, but form thicker, sturdier branches.
 If you are near Lake Michigan where the winds blow, the spruce’s compact form will hold up better.

 Landscaping Uses and Maintenance Needs